abhinav-nath/all-about-kafka/code/avro-producer-and-consumer/README.md

 Steps to run:

-1. Run all the required components using the docker-compose.yml present in producer project `docker-compose up -d`
+1. Run all the required components using the docker-compose.yml present in the producer project:

+    `docker-compose up -d`

 2. Run the producer and consumer apps

 3. Send a REST request to the producer to generate a Kafka message, sample payload:

     ```json
     {
       "isbn": "1000",